Apply today to secure your early bird discount on selected full masters and PGCert programmes.

 “This is a historic opportunity for the world to, on one hand, create packages to recover the economy, but on the other hand, to reduce dirty investments and accelerate the energy transition” states Birol.
 “This is a huge opportunity we cannot miss.”

-Our Online LLM in Energy and Environmental Law equips students with the knowledge and skills required to tackle the world’s energy issues, including climate change.
+Our Online LLM in Environmental and Energy Law equips students with the knowledge and skills required to tackle the world’s energy issues, including climate change.
 For more information please fill out our request for information form or call us today.

 References: